Ujstor/self-hosting-infrastructure-cluster/docs/docs/index.md

 Refrence [examples](https://github.com/Ujstor/terraform-hetzner-modules/tree/master/examples) in hetzner-terraform-modules repository.

 ## Note
 If you want to use Terraform state backed on AWS and back up your SSH key to S3, you need an AWS account and must configure your AWS CLI.
-These configurations are optional and are placed in a global directory.s
+These configurations are optional and are placed in a global directory.

 Otherwise, remove the backend configuration from terraform.tf in the Coolify Hetzner infrastructure directory.